 Belong at Pacific

 The bachelor of education (BEd) program features small classes, designed to support community college transfer students.
 Our dedicated faculty and staff focus on creating community and a sense of belonging from the start.
-It is also possible in some cases to join courses in a format blending face-to-face and online modes.
-The B.Ed Hybrid program is designed for Instructional Assistants and other classified staff, working in K-12 schools who need an evening and weekend schedule that allows them to continue working.
+The B.Ed online program is designed for Instructional Assistants and other classified staff, working in K-12 schools who need an evening and weekend schedule that allows them to continue working.

 Join a School Community

 Pacific students develop deep connections with the teachers and administrators in the districts in their communities.
-Pacific’s Woodburn, Eugene, and Hybrid bachelor of education programs include approximately 1,500 hours of experience observing, assisting, and teaching in public school classrooms.
+Pacific’s Woodburn, Eugene, and online bachelor of education programs include approximately 1,500 in-person hours of experience observing, assisting, and teaching in public school classrooms in Oregon.
 Our students work closely with classroom teachers, learning how to organize classrooms, take multiple approaches to classroom management, use innovative teaching strategies, and focus on bilingual students.

 Become a Dynamic Teacher

 In Pacific BEd classes, students learn by doing.
 We question, role-play, experiment, ponder, connect, compare ... instructors model “best practices.”
-Classes are connected and integrated with all classroom field experiences.
+Classes are connected and integrated with all classroom field experiences in Oregon.
 Our classes transform students into teachers.

 Build Deep Relationships